The Coral Protection and Restoration Program (CPR) was established in 2020 to support the holistic management of Florida’s Coral Reef.

 Assessing and Addressing Water Quality Impacts to Florida’s Coral Reef

 Water Quality is a key factor in ensuring coral reefs thrive in Florida.
-Corals are the “Goldilocks of the Sea”, meaning they are very particular about their surroundings: they don’t do well in water that is too hot, or water that is too cold.
-They are sensitive to pollution, including chemicals, gasoline and pharmaceuticals.
-They require a specific balance of nutrients to flourish.
-In South Florida, this means that water quality is a top issue for coral reefs and one that DEP is working diligently with partners to address.
+Corals are very particular about their surroundings.
+They thrive in a specific balance of temperature and nutrients and are sensitive to pollution, including chemicals, gasoline and pharmaceuticals, making them vulnerable to water that is either too hot or too cold.
+In South Florida, this means that water quality is a top priority for coral reefs and DEP is working diligently with partners to address it.
+Please visit the Protecting Florida Together Grants webpage for more information on the Water Quality Improvement Grant Program.